istio/istio.io/content/en/docs/concepts/wasm/index.md

 keywords: [wasm,webassembly,emscripten,extension,plugin,filter]
 ---

 WebAssembly is a sandboxing technology which can be used to extend the Istio proxy (Envoy).
-Going forward Istio extensions will be written as proxy-Wasm plugins using the WebAssembly (Wasm) sandbox API.
-Mixer will be eliminated from the Istio architecture and all Mixer adapters must be eventually rewritten as proxy plugins.
+The Proxy-Wasm sandbox API replaces Mixer as the primary extension mechanism in Istio.
+Istio 1.6 will provide a uniform configuration API for Proxy-Wasm plugins.

 WebAssembly sandbox goals: